BravoChos/cs-fundamental-for-beginners/17_refactoring/04_building_test/readme.md

 ## Tips

-Always make sure a test will fail when it should.
+- Always make sure a test will fail when it should.

-Run tests frequently.
+- Run tests frequently.
 Run those exercising the code you’re working on at least every few minutes; run all tests at least daily.

+- Think of the boundary conditions under which things might go wrong and concentrate your tests there.

+- Don’t let the fear that testing can’t catch all bugs stop you from writing tests that catch most bugs.

+- When you get a bug report, start by writing a unit test that exposes the bug.